6 Feb 2018

 Hong Kong's Trade with Turkey

-Hong Kong’s total exports to Turkey soared by 20% to US$296 million in the first quarter of 2016, after decreasing by 6% to US$1.0 billion in 2015.
-Leading export items to Turkey in January-March 2016 included telecommunications equipment & parts (shared 41% of the total), non-electric engines & motors and parts (17%), watches and clocks (6%), computers (5%), semi-conductors, electronic valves & tubes (3%), electrical apparatus for electrical circuits (3%) and electrical machinery & apparatus (3%).
+Hong Kong’s total exports to Turkey slid by 5% to US$848 million in the first eleven months of 2017, after decreasing by 2% to US$1.0 billion in 2016.
+Leading export items to Turkey in January-November 2017 included telecommunications equipment & parts (shared 40% of the total), computers (11%), watches and clocks (6%), semi-conductors, electronic valves & tubes (5%), electrical apparatus for electrical circuits (4%) and electrical machinery & apparatus (3%).

 Since offshore trade has not been recorded by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.